PointPlusYt/morgenbord-documentation/Introduction.md

 This part is for tech savvies and geeks.

 In a nutshell, Morgenbord is an app you need to develop at least a little.
 It's based on Symfony so it is PHP based.
-You create your project with a composer command, you add existing widget with composer and you can use the symfony framework to add any feature to your app.
+You create your project with a composer command, you add existing widget with composer and you can use the Symfony framework to add any feature to your app.
 ## Architecture

 ### Basics